fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 This is just a simple example of how the ``fastplotlib`` API works to create a plot, add some image data to the plot, and then visualize it.
 However, we are just scratching the surface of what is possible with ``fastplotlib``.
 Next, let's take a look at the building blocks of ``fastplotlib`` and how they can be used to create more complex visualizations.

+Aside from this user guide, the Examples Gallery is the best place to learn specific things in fastplotlib.
+If you still need help don't hesitate to post an issue or discussion post!

 Figure
 ------